Filippino Lippi: Biography

+Filippino Lippi died on 18 April 1504, aged 47.
+It is a sign of his fame and reputation that on the day of his burial all the workshops of the city closed in his honor.

+Modern reception

-Because of Lippi's fame and reputation, on the day of his burial all the workshops of the city closed for him.
-Noted art critic Paul George Konody wrote of Lippi that "some of his qualities show him to be the most subtle psychologist of his time, the most modern in spirit of all the artists of the Renaissance".
+The art critic Paul George Konody wrote of Lippi that "some of his qualities show him to be the most subtle psychologist of his time, the most modern in spirit of all the artists of the Renaissance".